-Inventory represents non-serialized respiratory supplies that consist of equipment parts, consumables, and associated product supplies and is expensed at the time of sale or use.
+Inventory represents non-serialized supplies that consist of equipment parts, consumables, and associated product supplies and is expensed at the time of sale or use.
 The Company values inventory at the lower of cost or net realizable value.
 Obsolete and unserviceable inventories are valued at estimated net realizable value.
-Inventory is presented net of a reserve balance of \$1,353,000 and \$0 at December 31, 2020 and 2019, respectively, that relates to COVID-19 response supplies.
+Inventory is presented net of a reserve balance of \$1,418,000 and \$1,353,000 at December 31, 2021 and 2020, respectively, that relates to COVID-19 response supplies.